 Super Fi Emporium opened in June 2013 at 1635 Lexington Avenue, between 103rd and 104th Streets.
 The store, owned by Anthony Reynoso, employs 38 workers.
-It received a comprehensive package of benefits, including a mortgage recording tax deferral, land tax abatement, building tax abatement and sales tax exemption from FRESH.
+It received a comprehensive package of benefits, including a mortgage recording tax deferral, land tax abatement, buildi tax abatement and sales tax exemption from FRESH.
 Reynoso's family has owned businesses in East Harlem since 1982.
 "I knew that if I could cut costs, I would be in a better situation to be able to provide better pricing and service for my customers," said Reynoso.
 He added that FRESH "has benefited my business by helping me provide more for our customers and employees.
-We pay all of our employees above minimum wage.
-We're committed to local hiring."
-Thanks to FRESH financial incentives and customers in East Harlem, Reynoso says, "we have been able to invest in our business in the form of a juice bar, full-service kitchen and deli, flower shop, price checkers throughout our store, scent air machines, ice machines, elevator, etc. ...
-We do things that other stores won't do.
-We are big on social media.
-We have over 1,200 likes on Facebook.
-We are active on Instagram, Pinterest, and Twitter.
-Our website is regularly updated so customers can see our weekly sales."13
+We pay all of our employees above minimum

-In 2013, one supermarket in East Harlem, Super Fi Emporium, took advantage of FRESH's financial benefits (mortgage recording tax deferral, land tax abatement, sales tax exemption on store equipment) to open a 12,500 square foot store, 10 at 1635 Lexington Avenue.
-11 See the store's profile below.
-Super Fi plans to open another 12,000 square foot supermarket, using FRESH incentives, in a new building to be constructed at 2211 Third Avenue.
-12 FRESH has assisted two of East Harlem's 18 supermarkets.
+In 2013, one supermarket in East Harlem, Super Fi Emporium, took advantage of FRESH's financial benefits (mortgage recording tax deferral, land tax abatement, sales tax exemption on store equipment) open a 12,500 square foot store,10 at 1635 Lexington Avenue.11 See the store's profile below.
+Super Fi plan to open another 12,000 square foot supermarket, usi FRESH incentives, in a new building to be constructed at 2211 Third Avenue.12 FRESH has assisted two of East Harlem's 18 supermarkets.